Skip to main content

 Subsurface Layers:

-There are various geological and geophysical zones or strata that exist beneath the Earth’s surface that is referred to in different context: These are the subsurface layers and extend from the surface down to significant depths, and they play a crucial role in geological processes, resource exploration, environmental studies, and engineering applications.
+There are various geological and geophysical zones or strata that exist beneath the Earth’s surface, which are referred to in different contexts: These are the subsurface layers, which extend from the surface down to significant depths, and they play a crucial role in geological processes, resource exploration, environmental studies, and engineering applications.

 TEM:

-Our name, business and basis of existence is founded upon this method.
-The Transient Electromagnetic (TEM) system is a geophysical method used to investigate subsurface properties and structures by measuring the electromagnetic response of the Earth to a transient electromagnetic pulse.
-It is particularly useful for mapping the resistivity distribution in the subsurface, which can provide valuable information about geological formations and most importantly groundwater resources.
+Our name, business, and basis of existence are founded upon this method.
+The Transient Electromagnetic (TEM) system is a geophysical method used to investigate subsurface properties and structures by measuring the Earth’s electromagnetic response to a transient electromagnetic pulse.
+It is particularly useful for mapping the resistivity distribution in the subsurface, which can provide valuable information about geological formations and, most importantly, groundwater resources.

 Transmitter Moment:

-A key parameter in the geophysics world is the transmitter moment.
-Most commonly refers to the product of the transmitter current and the transmitter loop area in a controlled-source electromagnetic (CSEM) or electromagnetic induction survey.
-It is often used to characterize the electromagnetic source in such surveys and influences the quality and resolution of subsurface data obtained through electromagnetic methods like CSEM and electromagnetic induction.
+A key parameter in geophysics is the transmitter moment.
+It most commonly refers to the product of the transmitter current and the transmitter loop area in a controlled-source electromagnetic (CSEM) or electromagnetic induction survey.
+The transmitter moment is often used to characterize the electromagnetic source in such surveys and influences the quality and resolution of subsurface data obtained through electromagnetic methods like CSEM and electromagnetic induction.

 Read our Case Studies